 Are you fired up yet?
-With July Fourth on the horizon, everyone’s thinking about chillin’ + grillin’ in preparation for the long weekend.
-Whether you’re organizing a backyard BBQ or want a restaurant to do all the work, Seattle has no shortage of great options for meat-filled platters, great sides + summer-y veggie options.
+Summer is just about here and everybody’s thinking about chillin’ + grillin’ in preparation for sunny weekends on the horizon.
+Whether you’re organizing a backyard BBQ or want a restaurant to do all the work, Seattle has no shortage of great options.

-Here’s a selection of where to shop + order before those fireworks go off.
-Let’s get lit.
+Here’s a selection of where to get meaty with it.

 The Swinery, 3207 California Ave.
 SW | As the name suggests, there’s some top quality pork sourced sustainably at this small West Seattle shop + a daily sandwich menu perfect for packing a picnic lunch.

 Emma’s BBQ, 5303 Rainier Ave.
 S. | The family-run Hillman City restaurant may have some of the best pork ribs around, but don’t forget about those darn fine yams + cornbread.

 Etta’s Big Mountain BBQ, 2020 Western Ave. | Restaurateur Tom Douglas’s former Pike Place seafood destination changed tracks to serve items like smoked brisket and pulled pork sandwiches.

 Lady Jaye, 4523 California Ave.
 SW | West Seattle’s smokehouse has a chill patio + menu filled with the likes of bulgogi short ribs and smoked bologna sandwiches.

 Lil Red Takeout & Catering, 4225 Rainier Ave S. | Jamaican flavors stand out in this unassuming Columbia City spot — it’s highlighted by stellar jerk chicken.

 Outsider BBQ, Various locations | You can find this pop-up at local breweries specializing in Central Texas-style barbecue with Turkish flavors.